ceciliapham/RoutEZ/README.md

 ```
 We used both Co:here and ChatGPTs model although we found that ChatGPT model was better for small prompts, we found that if we were willing the length to engineer a good prompt Cohere gave us more freedom.

-First paragraph is setting the enviornment, since Cohere's model uses Natural Language we were very firm with our conditions as we're analyzing data and we do NOT need the prompt to get all creative and generate a random answer.
+First paragraph is setting the enviornment, since Cohere's model uses Natural Language we were very firm with our conditions as we're analyzing data and we do NOT need the prompt to get creative and generate an answer that is not based on the factual information that we provided.

 2nd paragraph gives the model info on how to interpret the data

-3rd paragraph is where the dataset is
+3rd paragraph is where the dataset is inserted

 4th paragraph is what we want from the model in return after analyzing